soccerGB/DockerTestScipts/DCOS/MSI/readme.md

 ## Launch a client container instance

+Once the proxy cotnainer is runnning successfully, use a environment vaiable (IMSProxyIpAddress) to pass the IP addess of the proxy container to client containers.

 - C:\DCOS\MSI>set IMSProxyIpAddress=`172.24.32.64`

          do a 'set' to double check the environment was set correctly